-23.1 The group-wide supervisor, in cooperation and coordination with other involved supervisors, identifies all legal entities that are part of the insurance group.
+CF 23.0.d The group-wide supervisor, in cooperation with other involved supervisors, regularly reviews previously made determinations concerning whether a group is an IAIG.

-23.1.1 To ascertain the identity of an insurance group, supervisors should first identify all insurance legal entities within the corporate structure.

-Supervisors should then identify all entities which have control over those insurance legal entities in the meaning provided for in the definition in ICP 6 (Changes in Control and Portfolio Transfers).
+- CF 23.0.d.1 Such reviews should take place at least once every three years. - CF 23.0.d.2 An ad hoc assessment should take place in circumstance where a significant change or event may impact the identification of a group as an IAIG. - 23.1 The group-wide supervisor, in cooperation and coordination with other involved supervisors, identifies all legal entities that are part of the insurance group. - 23.1.1 To ascertain the identity of an insurance group, supervisors should first identify all insurance legal entities within the corporate structure. - 23.1.2 Supervisors should then identify all entities which have control over those insurance legal entities in the meaning provided for in the definition in ICP 6 (Changes in Control and Portfolio Transfers).
 If this results in only one identified entity, this entity is the head of the insurance group.
-If there is more than one entity with control over the insurance legal entities, supervisors should identify the head of the insurance group such as the entity which has the greatest level of control over the insurance business.

-- 23.1.2 A practical method for determining the entities within the insurance group is often to start with entities included in the consolidated accounts.
-The head of an insurance group including an insurance-led financial conglomerate is at least one of the following:

-- an insurance legal entity

-- a holding company
+If there is more than one entity with control over the insurance legal entities, supervisors should identify the head of the insurance group such as the entity which has the greatest level of control over the insurance business. - 23.1.3 A practical method for determining the entities within the insurance group is often to start with entities included in the consolidated accounts.
+The head of an insurance group including an insurance-led financial conglomerate is at least one of the following: - · an insurance legal entity - a holding company